 becomes weak and is not able to pump as well as normal.
 The body again reacts to decreased

 Orthostatic hypotension.
 This is a drop in blood pressure that occurs when a person has been standing for a

 while, or changes from a sitting to a standing position.
 Blood pools in the legs, preventing

 a normal amount of blood from being pumped to the brain.
 This brief drop in blood

 flow to the brain causes a person to faint.
-This more commonly occurs in senior adults.
+This more commonly occurs in older adults.

-Other situations or illnesses that can cause syncope include:
+Other situations or illnesses that can cause syncope or mimic syncope include: